Fernand Léger with "The City' at the Philadelphia Museum of Art, May 1943

 Click here to learn more about Museum membership programs and benefits.

-- Adult timed entry to Leger: Modern Art and the Metropolis
+- Adult timed entry to Discovering the Impressionists

 - Starr Restaurant Granite Hill Chef's Table lunch

 - Free parking on the day of your visit